Energy Policy & Costs

 📊 The Core Finding: Two Very Different Markets

-Even the 2022 all-time gas price record ($3.98/gal MA) was closer to the US average than MA electricity is today
+Even the 2022 all-time gas price record ($3.98/gal) was closer to the US average than MA electricity is today

 Residential Electricity — MA vs US (¢/kWh)